CJHughes926/TemporalModelR/README.md

 ## Example Workflow: DC Metro Region Analysis

-Here’s a complete workflow demonstrating the main functions using bird occurrence data from the DC Metro region (1986-2023):
+This example demonstrates the complete workflow using bird occurrence data from the DC Metro region (1985-2023).
+The preprocessing and modeling steps are computationally intensive and are shown with `eval=FALSE` for documentation purposes.

-> **Note on Code Evaluation**: This example uses a mixed evaluation
-> strategy: - **Preprocessing and modeling steps (Steps 1-9)**: Set to
-> `eval=TRUE, message=FALSE, results='hide'` to avoid lengthy
-> computation during README generation.
-These steps typically take hours
-> to complete and require large spatial datasets. - **Postprocessing
-> visualization steps (Steps 10-12)**: Set to
-> `eval=TRUE, message=FALSE, results='hide'` to automatically generate
-> plots from existing analysis results when knitting the README.
->
-> To run the complete workflow from scratch, execute all chunks
-> interactively in R or set `eval=TRUE, message=FALSE, results='hide'`
-> for all chunks (be prepared for extended run times).

 ``` r
 library(TemporalModelR)